pmean/build-website/text/05/ConflictInterestA.md

 exact opposite to me.
 It was a response to a challenge that James Randi needed to put his money where his mouth is.
-The fact that he wants to supervise the results of the test rather than cede control to a
-\"neutral\" party is just a sign of reasonable prudence.
+The fact that he wants to supervise the results of the test rather than cede control to a "neutral" party is just a sign of reasonable prudence.

 **Further reading**: